Trans-Vietnam: Northwest to Northeast

 Meals: B, L, D, S

-Because we ride away from Quynh Nhai the views back across the Black River are otherworldly.
-Our hilly route west takes us through dramatic mountain scenery which reaches a crescendo at the stunning Ban Chat Lake, but a few kilometres from our guesthouse in the little town of Than Uyen
+As we ride away from Quynh Nhai, the views back across the Black River are otherworldly.
+Our hilly route west takes us through dramatic mountain scenery, which reaches a crescendo at the stunning Ban Chat Lake, but a few kilometres from our guesthouse in the little town of Than Uyen

 Meals: B, L, D, S